Steven Grace Law

 Credit Card Debt Statute of Limitations

 In Illinois, the statute of limitations for credit card debts is 5 years.
 If your date of default is more than 5 years ago and you haven’t made any payments or had any contact with the creditor (or collection agency) during those 5 years, the statute of limitations has expired, and they cannot take legal action against you.
+If you are certain the debt has expired, do not make a payment as it can restart the statute of limitations clock.

 Bad Check Penalties